JustinIven/smtp-oauth-relay/README.md

 ## How it works
 1. The SMTP server accepts connections on port 8025
 2. Clients authenticate using tenant_id:client_id as username and client_secret as password
-3. The server obtains an OAuth token from Microsoft identity platform
+3. The server obtains an OAuth token from the Microsoft identity platform
 4. When an email is received via SMTP, it's converted to a Microsoft Graph API request
 5. The email is sent using the application's permissions